 HDF5_PLUGIN_PATHenvironment variable.

-will be able to read and write datasets using that external filter
+seamlessly read datasets using that external filter.

 Sys.setenv(HDF5_PLUGIN_PATH = "/opt/hdf5/plugins/")